On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm

 \subsection{Extend LMC and LLFC to CTL}

-\textbf{LMC Fails in the Pretraining-Finetuning Paradigm.} LMC might not hold for the finetuned models, as the pre-conditions of \cref{def:LMC} are not met, i.e., the models finetuned on different tasks might not have approximately equal optimal loss on the same dataset.
+\textbf{LMC Fails in the Pretraining-Finetuning Paradigm.} LMC might not hold for the finetuned models, as the pre-conditions of \cref{def:LMC} are not met, i.e., the models finetuned on different tasks might not have approximately equal optimal loss on the same task.
 Indeed, the studies on LMC are motivated by the interest in studying optima of the same loss landscape.
-It means LMC depicts the property of models trained on the same dataset.
+It means LMC depicts the property of models trained on the same task.
 Therefore, it is clear that finetuned models might not satisfy LMC, even on the pretraining task, where catastrophic forgetting may occur~\cite{mccloskey1989catastrophic}.
 Similar phenomena were observed in \citep{mirzadeh2021linear,juneja2023linear}.

-\textbf{LLFC Holds in the Pretraining-Finetuning Paradigms.} Despite there being no connectivity in the loss landscape, we surprisingly find that the finetuned models are linearly connected in the feature space.
-Here, we extend the original LLFC to the cases where models are finetuned on different datasets.
+\textbf{LLFC Holds in the Pretraining-Finetuning Paradigms.} Despite no connectivity in the loss landscape, we surprisingly find that the finetuned models are linearly connected in the feature space.
+Here, we extend the original LLFC to the cases where models are finetuned on different tasks.